Tuned Tensor

 }

-Step 4: Inspect in the Playground
+Step 4: Serve the Model Locally

 Using the REST API